Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

 Note that although the above code evaluates the result of `source`, it happens within a nested lambda.
-This effectively makes the transformation lazy, which means that the `Map` method itself is pure.
+This effectively makes the transformation lazy, which means that the `Map` method itself remains pure.

-As an example, let's use this extension to refine the provided recommendations to only contain metal songs and limit their total number to 10:
+As an example, let's use this extension to refine the provided recommendations to only contain songs of a specific genre and limit their total number:

 ```csharp
 // Pure